-Most of us have heard of, or encountered a patient taking Digoxin at some point in our carreers.
+Most of us have heard of, or encountered a patient taking Digoxin at some point in our careers.
 But, do we understand what it is and how it affects our patient?

 Digoxin (Lanoxin), is a Cardiac Glycoside, derived from the foxglove plant, Digitalis.
-This medication is often seen in the pre-hospital setting, used for the treatment of:
+Although not as common as it was in the past, this medication may still be encountered, used for the treatment of:

 - Heart Failure (HF) with reduced Systolic Function

 - Atrial Fibrillation (AF) and Atrial Flutter (A-flutter) associated with Rapid Ventricular Response (RVR)

 - Often combined with Calcium and Beta Channel Blockers, Angiotensine Receptor Blockers (ARBs) and diuretics

 Well, as ventricular rates increase, ventricular filling times (Preload) during rest (Diastole) decrease.
 This can lead to reduced Stroke Volume (SV) and Cardiac Output (CO).
 This decrease in CO can lead to further complications like Reflex Tachycardia (further increasing oxygen demand), Chest Pain, Dyspnea and other related symptoms.

 - Inhibition of Sodium (Na+) Potassium (K+) ATPase Pump leads to increased Na+ and decreased K+ intracellular